Gang member's park brawl leaves toddler covered in blood

 The source also told the Herald the Mongrel Mob leaders were not impressed with what they had seen and heard of the incident.

 "There's a number of things that can happen from here," the source said.
-"That member could be de patched."
+"That member could be de-patched."

 The Herald has decided not to name the whānau involved or the gang member for legal reasons.

-Police yesterday made a public appeal for photos, video or information about Wednesday's incident to come forward.
+Police yesterday made a public appeal for anyone with photos, video or information about Wednesday's incident to come forward.

-Hastings Police today confirmed they were investigating an incident at Cornwall Park yesterday where a young child was allegedly assaulted.
+Hastings Police today confirmed they are investigating an incident at Cornwall Park yesterday where a young child was allegedly assaulted.

-"Police are currently wanting to speak to any witnesses that may have seen the incident," a statement read.
+"Police are currently wanting to speak to any witnesses that may have seen the incident," a statement reads.

 Information can be provided via 105, quoting file number 220601/5431.